Construction Dispute Resolution

 Support for E-Discovery

-For complex matters involving large volumes of electronic documents, in its 2025 E-Discovery Considerations for Construction Arbitrations, the AAA provides guidance on electronic discovery—preserving digital evidence, managing document production, and protecting sensitive or privileged information while keeping discovery proportional and cost effective.
+For complex matters involving large volumes of electronic documents, the AAA’s 2025 E-Discovery Considerations for Construction Arbitrations provides guidance on electronic discovery—preserving digital evidence, managing document production, and protecting sensitive or privileged information while keeping discovery proportional and cost effective.

 Industry-Leading Expertise

-Construction Panelists, consisting of attorneys and industry professionals
+Construction Panelists, including attorneys with construction industry expertise and industry professionals

 Innovative Approaches to Construction Dispute Resolution